albertovalverde/browser-use/README.md

+# Browser-use Researching from Main Repository
+Research based on the original Browser-use repository.

+This repository serves as the foundation for building intelligent agents that interact with websites, enabling tasks such as extracting relevant information from web pages and automating processes.
+The research focuses on applying these technologies to optimize tasks related to monitoring legislative changes, as demonstrated in the example of monitoring the Boletín Oficial del Estado (BOE).

-# Enable AI to control your browser 🤖
+## Enable AI to control your browser 🤖

 ## Quick start